tanson86/rbc-demo-proj/readme.md

 * Exception handling(NOT_FOUND and RestControllerAdvice)
 * Validation Errors
 * Mapstruct (cconverting pojo to entity and vice versa)
-* Swagger - http://localhost:8080/swagger-ui/index.html (HAve to provide both the basic auth and jwt)
+* Swagger - http://localhost:8080/swagger-ui/index.html (Have to provide both the basic auth and jwt)
 * AOP (logging execution time)
 * Redis (Start redis server and client) cd /Users/tansonthomas/Softwares/redis/redis-4.0.9/src/ and run below commands ./redis-server then ./redis-cli (type MONITOR to monitor commands getting executed in server) open another redis-cli to do FLUSHALL and other commands.
-*
+* spring session data redis - moving session storage from tomcat to redis
+* Added advantage of @ConfigurationProperties(automatically maps keys from properties file to pojo.) over @Value (polluting)